Rock-Lee-520/p2pdb/docs/zh-cn/p2pdb-server/ARCHITECTURE.md

 ## `_example`

-A small example of how to use go-mysql-server to create a server and run it.
+A small example of how to use p2pdb to create a server and run it.

 # Connecting the dots